When Can I Ask for a Modification of a Child Support Order?

 When it comes to divorce and child support, it’s normal to have many questions.
 One common question?
-Many people wonder when child support orders can be changed.
+Many people wonder when to ask for a modification of a child support order.

 There are many reasons to request a change to a child support order, such as the loss of a job, an increase or decrease in the income of one or both parents, a change of custodial time, disability, incarceration, or being called to active military service.